medo5682/Robotics/lab_7/lab_report.md

  |-- move_base.launch

 ### 6. Write a one-line summary describing the main function of each of the launch files that you mention above. ###
+The empty_world.launch file is a script that is mainly executing the Gazebo executable usring a default world file, "empty.world."
+This default file holds the basic features of the Gazebo simulator.
+The turtlebot3_remote.launch essentially publishes the state of the robot to tf with the necessary robot information, as it includes the robot_model and robot state publisher node.
+The amcl.launch file uses amcl (a localization system) to take in a laser maps, scans to transform messages, and ultimatley outputs the pose values.
+The move_base.launch file (which contains interface to the navigation stack) allows to accomplish the navigation task, using laser and odometry data.

 ### 7. Provide a screenshot of your camera running in Rviz from Part 4. ###

 ![alt text](https://raw.githubusercontent.com/medo5682/Robotics/master/lab_7/camera_rviz.png)